 St Aidan’s Anglican Girls’ School acknowledges the important work that volunteers carry out within our school environment.
 Assistance, whether it is as a volunteer in the classroom, tuckshop, excursions, P&F activities or sporting carnivals, enhances the quality of your child’s teaching and learning experience.

 All volunteers must be registered with the school.
-This is done by completing the online Volunteer Register.
-By completing the online register, you are stating that you have read, understood and accept the information provided and that you understand your reporting responsibilities as a volunteer.
-The school will record your name on the School's Volunteer Register.
+This is done by completing the online Volunteer Register form.
+By completing the online register form, you are stating that you have read, understood and accept the information provided and that you understand your reporting responsibilities as a volunteer.
+The school will record your name on the School's Employee and Volunteer Register.

 All volunteers are required to complete the Volunteer Register form before commencing their volunteering engagement.
 Once you have commenced the form you cannot save or leave the page, it must be completed in its entirety.
-The questionnaire should only take approximately 10-15 minutes to complete.
-You are only required to complete this once per year.
+The form should only take approximately 10-15 minutes to complete.

 Click here to access the Volunteer Register

 Once registered as a volunteer, every time you visit St Aidan’s to work as a volunteer, you must report to either the Junior or Senior Reception to record your name, time of arrival/departure and indicate that you are a registered volunteer within the School.

 If you are no longer volunteering at the School please email firstname.lastname@example.org and you will be removed from the register.